niloycste/Object-Oriented-Programming-Cheatsheet/README.md

 my_object = MyClass("1234", 1000)

 ```
+**Short Note:**
-**Short Note:** we usually write any sort of configuration related task in the constructor like database connectivity, hardware connectivity etc.
+- we usually write any sort of configuration related task in the constructor like database connectivity, hardware connectivity etc.
-so basically we dont want to give specific control to the user and that time we will use constructor.
+so basically we dont want to give specific control to the user and that time we will use constructor.<br/>

+- Inside Class only two things are possible one is data and other one is method.
+Only object of this class can access that data and method even one method can't access another method within the class. if one method is trying to access another method we need and object and as `self` is the current object so we can access if we use self and thats why we use `self`.